Easton, Maryland minor league baseball history: 1937 to 1941: Eastern Shore League

-Eastern Shore League 1946–1949
+1946 to 1949: Eastern Shore League

 In 1946, the Easton Yankees returned to Eastern Shore League play as the league reformed following World War II.
-Easton ended the 1946 season with a record of 59–66, placing 5th in the eight–team league 29.0 games behind the Centreville Orioles, as Jack Farmer managed the team.
+Easton ended the 1946 season with a record of 59–66, placing fifth in the eight–team league 29.0 games behind the Centreville Orioles, as Jack Farmer managed the team.

 The Easton Yankees of the Eastern Shore League ended the 1947 season with a record of 48–78.
-Easton placed 7th in the standings, finishing 43.5 games behind the 1st place Cambridge Dodgers as Joe Antolick served as player/manager.
+Easton placed seventh in the standings, finishing 43.5 games behind the first place Cambridge Dodgers as Joe Antolick served as player/manager.
 Federal Park saw season attendance of 42,618, an average of 676 per game.

 The 1948 Easton Yankees ended the season with a record of 71–50.
-Easton placed 3rd in the league standings under manager Dallas Warren.
-Easton finished 18.0 games behind the 1st place Salisbury Cardinals.
+Easton placed third in the league standings under manager Dallas Warren.
+Easton finished 18.0 games behind the first place Salisbury Cardinals.
 Easton was 3–4 in the round robin playoff format and did not advance to the Finals.

 In their final Season of play, the Easton Yankees won the 1949 Eastern Shore League pennant.
-The Easton Yankees of the Eastern Shore League ended the 1949 season with a record of 68–52, placing 1st in the Eastern Shore League Standings.
-Easton finished 4.5 games ahead of the 2nd place Federalsburg Feds as Jack Farmer served as manager.
+The Easton Yankees of the Eastern Shore League ended the 1949 season with a record of 68–52, placing first in the Eastern Shore League Standings.
+Easton finished 4.5 games ahead of the second place Federalsburg Feds as Jack Farmer served as manager.
 Easton was eliminated with a 2–4 record in the round robin playoff format.
 The Eastern Shore League permanently folded after the 1949 season.

 Easton, Maryland has not hosted another minor league team.
 Today, the Home Run Baker Little League organization still sponsors organized youth games with a name that pays homage to Frank Baker.
 The youth league is based in neighboring St. Michaels, Maryland and the Easton Little League is one of six local leagues in the organization.